Propose a Program

 Prior to completing an education abroad faculty-led program proposal, be sure to obtain the proper departmental permissions.
-Your program must be approved by your department before the Education Abroad Faculty Standing Committee will review it.
+Your program must be approved by your department and college before the Education Abroad Faculty Standing Committee will review it.

 The Review Process

 The Education Abroad Faculty Standing Committee of the Faculty Senate will review all proposals submitted for approval.
 Program directors will be notified via email of the committee's decision.

 Proposal submissions will be reviewed using the nine key areas listed below: